marlycormar/warn_users_of_pending_suspension/README.md

 Implementing WUPS and/or activating REDCap account suspensions can require some careful planning to avoid annoying your users who have not logged in recently.
 If you have never used account suspension on your REDCap host, activating it will cause all accounts that have not logged in within the _Period of inactivity_ to be suspended within 24 hours.
 If those people want their accounts reenabled they will have to ask the REDCap admin to reenable them.
 That generates the kind of help desk workload WUPS was designed to _prevent_.

 To avoid the chaos of hundreds of accounts getting prematurely suspended, you can run a few SQL queries to adjust the last login dates and last activity dates for your REDCap users.
-Done correctly, you can use WUPS to warn these users of the pending suspension, allow interested REDCap users to renew their account, and let the rest suspended normally.
+Done correctly, you can use WUPS to warn these users of the pending suspension, allow interested REDCap users to renew their account, and let the rest suspend normally.

 The first step is to configure WUPS' _Days Before Suspension_.
 In this example, we'll use `30, 15, 7, 3, 1`, but only the highest number affects our work.
 We've also set _Period of inactivity_ to 180 days.
 We want everyone who is approaching their date of suspension to receive every warning WUPS is configured to provide.
 To achieve that, _no one_ is allowed to be within 30 days of suspension when WUPS is turned on.
 This requires some accounts have their date of last login and last activity changed.

 To change the last login and last activity dates, we first need to identify who needs the change.
-This query will return all the usernames of accounts will expire within the next 30 days when _Period of inactivity_ is set to 180 days:
+This query will return all the usernames of accounts that will expire within the next 30 days when _Period of inactivity_ is set to 180 days:

     create temporary table old_users as (
     select * from (